Université de Montréal

 Cultural aspects business-casual dress daily, music while working, employee sports teams, organized social activities for retirees

-Employee communications company newsletter
+Employee communications company newsletter, traditional/email suggestion box

 Other in-house communications faculty newsletters, numerous blogs, conferences, online lunches or coffee break meet-ups